 At DoorDash we are consistently making an effort to increase our user experience by increasing our app's stability.
 A major part of this effort is to prevent, fix and remove any retain cycles and memory leaks in our large codebase.
 In order to detect and fix these issues, we have found the Memory Graph Debugger to be quick and easy to use.
 After significantly increasing our OOM-free session rate on our Dasher iOS app, we would like to share some tips on avoiding and fixing retain cycles as well as a quick introduction using Xcode’s memory graph debugger for those who are not familiar.

-Memory leaks increases memory footprint incrementally for your app, and when it reaches a certain threshold the operating system (iOS) would trigger a memory warning.
+Memory leaks increase the memory footprint incrementally in your app, and when it reaches a certain threshold the operating system (iOS) this triggers a memory warning.
 If that memory warning is not handled, your app would be force-killed, which is an OOM (Out of memory) crash.
 As you can see, memory leaks can be very problematic if a substantial leak occurs because after using your app for a period of time, the app would crash.

 In addition, memory leaks can introduce side effects in your app.
 Typically this happens when observers are retained in memory when they should have been deallocated.
 These leaked observers would still listen to notifications and when triggered the app would be prone to unpredictable behaviors or crashes.
 In the next section we will go over an introduction to Xcode's memory graph debugger and later use it find memory leaks in a sample app.